Hyderabad Airport (Sindh)

 The Hyderabad Airport (IATA: HDD, ICAO: OPKD) is a domestic airport in Hyderabad, Sindh, Pakistan.
 It is very close to the Pakistan Army's Sindh Regimental Centre and the HDA Kohsar Housing Society.
-The airport is now closed to commercial traffic as of 2013.
+The airport has been closed to commercial traffic as of 2013.

 History

 Hyderabad Airport was closed to commercial traffic in 1998.
-It reopened on 19 August 2008 with Pakistan International Airlines announcing flights twice weekly to Islamabad and Lahore via Nawabshah.
+It reopened on 19 August 2008 with Pakistan International Airlines announcing twice-weekly flights to Islamabad and Lahore via Nawabshah.